Mark Morey – The Art of Mentoring

 Purchase a CD of this telephone interview…

-Interview #032 Heather Forest, Musical Folk Tales for Children for $9.95.
+CD Telephone Quality Audio Interview #032 Heather Forest, Musical Folk Tales for Children for $9.95. [wp_eStore:product_id:20:end] |

 Heather Forest writes…

 I enjoyed this conversation on the topic of sharing musical folk tales with young listeners.
 Music and children are an exuberant match.
 I have found in my storytelling experience with young people that melody, rhythm, rhyme, and repetition of musical refrains keeps young listeners listening.
 When my son Lucas was a three-year-old and already quite experienced listening to stories, he loved our story times and would often clammer, “Mama, sing me a story!.”
 From his listening point of view, speaking and singing in storytelling were all part of song.
-I named my first recording for young listeners “Sing Me a Story” after his way of Read the rest of this entry »
+I named my first recording for young listeners “Sing Me a Story” after his way of Read more »

 Fran Stallings writes…